Quantitative Mode Stability for the Wave Equation on the Kerr Spacetime: The Integral Transformation

-\end{lemm} Since the coefficients of the CHE are all holomorphic, we may take the derivatives in the CHE to be complex derivatives.
-Let $L_r$ denote a Confluent Heun Operator in the $r$ variable with parameters given above.
+\end{lemm} \begin{proof} Since the coefficients of the CHE are all holomorphic, we may take the derivatives in the CHE to be complex derivatives.
+Let $L_r$ denote a Confluent Heun Operator in the $r$ variable with parameters $\left(\gamma_0,\delta_0,p_0,\alpha_0,\sigma_0\right)$ and right hand side $G_0$.
 Let $\tilde{L}_z$ denote a Confluent Heun operator in the $z$ $(=x+iy)$ variable with, to be determined, tilded parameters.
-We wish to determine $A \in \mathbb{C}$ such that